How to Set Social Media Goals for Your Business

 • Conversion tracking: Don't forget to set up conversion tracking on your website to determine whether your social media efforts translate to lead generation and sales.
 Measure the actions users take on your site, like form submissions, downloads or purchases.

 • Experiment and learn: Social media marketing is all about trial and error.
-Don't be intimidated to explore different strategies, content formats and posting times until you discover which are best received by your audience.
+Don't be intimidated to explore different strategies, content formats and best posting times for social media until you discover which are best received by your audience.

 • Engage, Engage, Engage: Building relationships is key!
 Engage with your audience by responding to comments, messages and mentions.
 Encourage conversation, ask questions and show that you're listening.
 This interaction creates a real connection and helps you understand your audience better.